cococov/portfolio/README.md

 # My portfolio

-This project is my personal porfolio, to show my profile, education, experience and developer skills.
+This project is my personal portfolio, to show my profile, education, experience and developer skills.

  [Try the app here](https://juanlamas.dev/portfolio/)